imbrig/BasisUniversalKit/README.md

 # BasisUniversalKit

 BasisUniversalKit is a high performance framework for loading and displaying basis-universal images in iOS and macOS.
-It's built on top of (https://github.com/BinomialLLC/basis_universal) with basis-universal support and written in Swift.
+It's built on top of (https://github.com/BinomialLLC/basis_universal) with basis-universal support and written in Objective-C and Swift wrappers.
+Special mention goes to https://metalbyexample.com/basis-universal/ for using the MBEBasisTextureLoader class for loading images and returning Metal Textures.

 ## What and Why?